apache/apisix/docs/en/latest/http3.md

 ## Known Issues

 - For APISIX-3.9, test cases of Tongsuo will fail because the Tongsuo does not support QUIC TLS.
-- For HTTP/2 or HTTP/3 the request should send `content-length` header no matter what HTTP methods you use.
 - APISIX-3.9 is based on NGINX-1.25.3 with  vulnerabilities in HTTP/3 (CVE-2024-24989, CVE-2024-24990).